Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

     * Add ability to adjust time_cost.
     * Does support material even work?, if not, lets comment out for now
 * Filaments:
-        * In filaments -> colors -> manage exsisting colors, allow the ability to edit current colors, similar button like the one in catalog, Manage Categories
         * Special Filaments arent selectable in materials, which means they don't respect material selection
 * Catalog:
-    * Add upload images for categories and products (mapped to new dirs)

 * Orders:
     * Be able to download the files uploaded when viewing order details